 The UBT may or may not have a blood drainage function.
-The preparation for its postpartum vaginal insertion includes, in sequence, antisepsis (vulvar, vaginal and cervical), indwelling urinary catheter and inspection of the vagina and cervix.
-After clamping the anterior lip of the uterine cervix, the intrauterine balloon insertion can be performed manually or by means of Foerster forceps, guided or not by pelvic ultrasound.
+The preparation for its postpartum vaginal insertion includes, in sequence, antisepsis (vulvar, vaginal and cervical), indwelling urinary catheterization and exposure of the vagina and cervix through vaginal valves.
+After clamping and tractioning the anterior lip of the cervix, the intrauterine balloon insertion can be performed manually or by means of Foerster forceps, and guidance of pelvic ultrasound is recommended.
 Before infusion, the balloon should be fixed, preferably with vaginal compresses.
-Alternatively, fixation can be performed by cervix suture or by apprehending the edges of the cervix with vascular clips or clamps.
-After fixation, the balloon is infused with saline.
+Alternatively, fixation can be performed by cervix suture or by apprehending the edges of the cervix with vascular clips or forceps.
+After fixation, the balloon is infused with heated saline solution using syringes or equipment.
 After vaginal delivery, the recommended infusion is between 350 and 500 mL.
 If a drainage system is available, its permeability must be checked (light infusion to ensure clearance) and connected to a collection bag.
-Antibiotic prophylaxis (cephalosporin)
+Antibiotic prophylaxis (cephalosporin) and maintenance dose oxy-tocin should be administered throughout the tamponade time.^(6,30,33)